nakednous/proscene3_design/source.md

 </figure>

 N:

-* Onion architecture controls coupling
-* All code can depend on core layers, but no the other way around
+We employ an 'onion architecture' which controls coupling: all code can depend on core layers (but no the other way around).
+Those layers are implemented as *git subtrees*
-* Layers: *git subtrees*

 H: